What Are HMRC PAYE Form P45, P60 & P11D?

 - He / she is starting a second job without leaving the current employment

 What if I've Lost Form P60?

 If an employee has been given a P60 form by the employer, he / she can ask for a statement of earnings which provides details of the same information, and can be used as a direct replacement for a P60.
-DNS Accountants can help employees with P60; work expenses tax relief claims or any other income tax issues.
+DNS Accountants in London can help employees with P60; work expenses tax relief claims or any other income tax issues.
 Form P60 is really significant, and it is suggested that an employee keeps all of the P60 forms for the last four tax years.
 The following reasons will help to understand why an employee might need a P60 form:

 - Sometimes the P60 details are not on record with the tax office.
 If this is the case and an employee applies for a P60 tax refund or a tax rebate, the money he / she are payable cannot be paid until the P60 has been located.
 Providing a P60 to the tax office will mean that the records can be updated swiftly and the tax rebate can be issued

 - When a individual will apply for credit (apply for a mortgage) he / she will usually have to provide proof of earnings, like a P60 form

 What if I've Lost Form P11D?

 An employee can usually get a copy of the P11D from the employer or can contact HMRC for a copy.